Network Device Vendor Management in rConfig V8

 - Click the Edit action button for the desired vendor

-- Modify the vendor name or associated details
+- Modify the vendor name

 - Click Save to apply changes